thomasrobiglio/thomasrobiglio.github.io/_pages/about.md

 Welcome to my page!

-I am a MSc. student enrolled in the international program in [Physics of Complex Systems](http://www.pcs.polito.it).
+I am a MSc. student enrolled in the international program in [Physics of Complex Systems](http://www.pcs.polito.it) and upcoming PhD student in Network Science at the [Department of Network and Data Science at CEU](https://networkdatascience.ceu.edu).
 I am moving my first steps into graduate studies and reasearch.

 My interest relies in the study of Complex Systems using tools from Network Science and Statistical Physics with a particular focus on Higher-Order systems.